-\textbf{Quantitative} results are shown in Table~\ref{tab:dbi}.
-We evaluate the quality of uniform data creation with Davies-Bouldin Index (DBI) \cite{davies1979cluster}.
+In this section, we provide quantitative and qualitative results of data creation from conditional and multimodal controlled generative models.
+We show that multimodal controlled generative models can class-conditionally synthesize from a novel data modality not prescribed in the training dataset.
+We propose an unbiased way of creating novel data modalities for our proposed method.
+Because the pre-trained codewords are uniformly sampled binary masks, we can naturally create unbiased novel data modalities by uniformly resampling the codebooks of multimodal controllers plugged in each layer.
+To compare with conditional generative models, we uniformly create new data modalities for conditional generative models by sampling the weights of a convex combination of pre-trained embeddings from a Dirichlet distribution. \\ \textbf{Quantitative Results} are shown in Table~\ref{tab:dbi}.
+We evaluate the quality of uniform data creation with Davies-Bouldin Index (DBI)~\cite{davies1979cluster}.
 Small DBI values indicate that data creations are closely clustered on novel data modalities.
 Because novel data modalities are parameterized by resampled subnetworks, data created by our proposed method can be closely clustered together.
 Data created by conditional generative models are not closely clustered together and have much higher DBI.
 It shows that a random convex combination of embeddings is not enough to create unbiased novel data modalities from pre-trained class-conditional generative models.

-\textbf{Qualitative} results are shown in Figure~\ref{fig:Creation_GAN_CIFAR10},~\ref{fig:Creation_GAN_COIL100} and~\ref{fig:Creation_GAN_Omniglot}.
-The results show that interpolation between two selected pre-trained data modalities is achievable with both methods.
-However, subnetworks can create unbiased novel data modalities that have never been trained before.
-For the CIFAR10 dataset, although the created data from MCGAN are closely clustered, they are not structurally similar to the original training data.
-A possible reason is that a small number of data modalities is insufficient to learn adequate subnetworks variations.
+\textbf{Qualitative Results} are shown in Figure~\ref{fig:Creation_GAN}.
+The results demonstrate that subnetworks can create unbiased novel data modalities that have never been trained before.
 For COIL100 and Omniglot datasets, our proposed method can create novel data modalities with high fidelity and diversity because both datasets have a large number of data modalities.
 In particular, the learning parameters of those resampled subnetworks have been sufficiently exploited by a large number of pre-trained subnetworks.